Skip to content

 VFH and EFH there is no surcharge

-The working capital ratio (the ratio between working capital and current liabilities in the balance sheet) is used as a criterion since it is a key indicator for the ability of a company to pay its debt in the upcoming 12 months.
+The working capital ratio (the ratio between working capital and current liabilities in the year end financial statement) is used as a criterion since it is a key indicator for the ability of a company to pay its debt in the upcoming 12 months.

 The nature of the operations of travel agencies makes the working capital ratio the most relevant criterion to use.
 It reveals the financial situation of individual travel agencies and their ability to pay debts and honour obligations during the upcoming months.
 A company with sufficient working capital (current assets) that can, with short notice, be turned into cash can pay its current liabilities.
-The credits of travelers, for travels that are subject to insolvency protection, are a part of the current liabilities of travel agencies, regardless of whether these credits are instalments towards future travels or credits, that travelers have chosen to hold rather than get a refund.
+The credits of travelers, for travels that are subject to insolvency protection, are a part of the current liabilities of travel agencies.

-The Icelandic Tourist Board considers it normal and cautious to set the working capital ratio at minimum 1,2 and a ratio below that minimum is considered an indicator of increased risk of insolvency.
+The Icelandic Tourist Board considers it normal and cautious to set the working capital ratio at a minimum of 1,2, and that a ratio below that minimum is considered an indicator of increased risk of insolvency.

 Working capital ratio between 1,0 and 1,2 is considered an indicator of increased risk of insolvency, leading to a surcharge on the security (T); working capital ratio below 1 indicates that the ability of the travel agency to honor its liabilities is highly questionable, resulting in a double surcharge.

-The working capital ratio is a direct measure of the solvency of a company; hence it weighs heavier than the equity ratio in the Icelandic Tourist Board’s assessment of the risk of insolvency or 2/3 vs 1/3 for the equity ratio.
+The working capital ratio is a direct measure of the solvency of a company; hence it weighs heavier than the equity ratio when the Icelandic Tourist Board assesses of the risk of insolvency or 2/3 vs 1/3 for the equity ratio.

-The equity ratio weighs 1/3 compared to the working capital ratio when determining the risk induced surcharge since the equity ratio is a more indirect indicator for solvency than the working capital ratio.
+The equity ratio weighs 1/3 and the working capital ratio 2/3 when determining surcharge based on operational standing, since the equity ratio is a more indirect indicator for solvency than the working capital ratio.

-The working capital ratio is a direct indicator of the solvency of the security provider for the 12 months following the date of the balance sheet and hence is given the highest weight when assessing the need for increased security due to poor operations (weight 2/3).
+The working capital ratio is a direct indicator of the solvency of the security provider for the 12 months following the date of the balance sheet and hence is given the highest weight when assessing the need for increased security due to weak operational standing (weight 2/3).

-The equity ratio is an indicator of the financial strength of the security providerIt has considerable effect on the risk of insolvency, but in a more indirect way.
-Thus, the weight of the equity ratio is less than that of the working capital ratio, when deciding the surcharge (weight 1/3).
+The equity ratio is an indicator of the financial strength of the security provider, it has considerable effect on the risk of insolvency, but in a more indirect way.
+Thus, the weight of the equity ratio is less than that of the working capital ratio, when determining the surcharge (weight 1/3).

-Customer credits resulting from current operations and are reflected in the information that travel agencies submit to the Icelandic Tourist Board are a part of the premises for regular assessment of security amounts (T) and do not have to be considered further.
-This includes confirmation deposits and payments (installments) for future tours.
+Customer credits resulting from current operations are reflected in the information that travel agencies submit to the Icelandic Tourist Board and are as such part of the premises for regular assessment of security amounts (T) and do not have to be considered further.
+This includes confirmation deposits and pre-payments for future tours.

 Credits that travelers have chosen to accept for package travel or linked travel arrangements that will not be settled either by refund or travel in the current year, are added to the security amount regardless of whether the security is decided with a surcharge according to Article 10 of the Regulation.